 The Company continues to actively pursue additional new antibody-based technologies for cell-based therapies.
 In September 2016 the Company announced that it was developing a novel Chimeric Antigen Receptor T-Cell (CAR-T) therapeutic.
 The Company believes CEACAM6 specific CAR immune cells may have broad applications in a number of cancer types and is working on two camelid single domain antibodies that target CEACAM6.
+In 2018, the Company announced a collaboration with ProMab Biotechnology to co-develop CAR-T for hematological cancer.
+The Company has since sublicensed its cellular therapy IP and license to its subsidiary, HIO, to further develop and commercialize these technologies.
+The Company maintains rights to the Canadian market, milestones and royalties from other territories.

-The Company currently believes that its growth and future prospects are mainly dependent on the success of its DOS47 drug product candidates, and the successful development of cell-based therapies.
+The Company currently believes that its growth and future prospects are mainly dependent on the success of its DOS47 drug product candidates.

 On December 23, 2016, the Company announced, it signed an exclusive out-license agreement with Xisle Pharma Ventures Trust ("Xisle") for the Company's late-stage, BiphasixTM technology platform, including the lead product candidate, interferon alpha.
-Xisle is responsible for the continued clinical development and subsequent commercialization of the product for the treatment of HPV-induced, low-grade, cervical intraepithelial lesions.
-As part of its asset development strategy, Xisle has initiated collaboration with senior pharmaceutical executives at Altum Pharmaceuticals Inc., who possess regulatory, clinical, and product development expertise.
-Under the terms of the agreement, Xisle paid an up-front fee of \$125,000 USD and agreed to pay subsequent milestone payments as they advance the technology to registration and market approvals and royalties.
-As part of the agreement, Helix retains marketing rights for Belarus, Bulgaria, Czech Republic, former Eastern Germany, Hungary, Moldova, Poland, Romania, Russia, Slovakia and Ukraine.
-In addition, the Company also retains non-exclusive rights for co-promotion in Canada.
+Under the terms of the agreement, Xisle paid an up-front fee and agreed to pay subsequent milestone payments and royalties as Xisle advances the technology.
+As part of the agreement, Helix retained marketing rights for Belarus, Bulgaria, Czech Republic, former Eastern Germany, Hungary, Moldova, Poland, Romania, Russia, Slovakia and Ukraine.
+In addition, the Company also retained non-exclusive rights for co-promotion in Canada.

-The Company subsequently assigned the foregoing marketing rights which it retained to HIO, its wholly-owned subsidiary in Poland pursuant to an agreement between the Company and HIO with the agreement being subject to the restrictions and limitations associated with the out-license agreement signed between the Company and Xisle.
+The Company subsequently assigned the foregoing marketing rights which it retained to HIO, its subsidiary in Poland, pursuant to an agreement between the Company and HIO with the agreement being subject to the restrictions and limitations associated with the out-license agreement signed between the Company and Xisle.
 In addition, HIO will be responsible for commercialization with milestone and royalty payments to be paid back to the Company upon successful product development through to commercialization.

 The Company finances its research and development programs primarily from the issuance of its securities.
 In addition, the Company is also looking at alternative sources of additional financing.
-On July 21, 2016, the Company announced that its wholly-owned subsidiary in Poland had been awarded a funding grant from the Polish National Centre for Research and Development ("PNCRD") to develop V-DOS47.
+On July 21, 2016, the Company announced that its Poland subsidiary had been awarded a funding grant from the PNCRD to develop V-DOS47.
 There can be no assurance that the Company will be successful in qualifying and/or receiving any additional grant money or that it will obtain additional financing or that the V-DOS47 program will be successful.
-The Company continues to work through the possibility of selling its Polish subsidiary to raise capital in order to fund its L-DOS47 program and deal with its working capital deficiency.
-As part of the process the Company is looking at sublicensing various other technology to its subsidiary as part of the sale.